17 Spectacular places to visit in Malaga (beyond beaches)

 GOOD TO KNOW:

-• the rooftop tour of Malaga Cathedral lasts nearly an hour and is well worth the climb.
+• the rooftop tour of the cathedral last nearly an hour and is well worth the climb.

 • to climb the roof, you need to buy a ticket which the locals refer to as ‘’covers’’ or cubiertas in Spanish.
 To visit the rooftop of the church costs 8 euros.
 Guided tours are available in English and Spanish.